laddhadhiraj/IOS-AR-Example/README.md

 ## Usage
 - Need to tap on plus button at bottom
 - Select any object and tap on horizontal surface
+- You can rotate or zoom that object

 ## Requirements
 - iOS 12.0+